 The consolidated financial statements include the accounts of Cabot Corporation ("Cabot" or the "Company") and its wholly owned subsidiaries and majority-owned and controlled U.S. and non-U.S. subsidiaries.
-Additionally, Cabot considers consolidation of entities over which control is achieved through means other than voting rights in the periods presented.
+Additionally, Cabot consolidation of entities over which control is achieved through means other than voting rights.
 Intercompany transactions have been eliminated in consolidation.